iqbalpa/goworkerpool/README.md

 # Go Worker Pool

 A concurrent task processing system built in Go that implements a worker pool pattern for executing various types of tasks efficiently.
+This project is a command-line interface (CLI) application.

 ## Features